CymatiCorp/CyKit/FAQ.md

    There are 14 voltage sensor points on EPOC, measuring voltages relative to one of the two reference points.
 The other reference point is used to cancel background noise, which is why there are 16 sensors.

-* What data does Cykit give me?<br>
-    Same functionality as emoKit.<br>
-    Streams the raw data from the channels of the headset<br>

-* What data does Cykit not give me?<br>
-   Processed data, i.e data that has been sifted through identifying<br>
-   key patterns related to facial expressions and muscle movements.

 * Do I need an arduino controller (i.e. Raspberry Pi)?<br>
    No. Plug in Emotiv USB dongle and it should connect.